osrf/gazebo_tutorials/guided_b/tutorial3.md

     [[file:files/ftu4-editor_box.png|400px]]

 1. Next, resize the box so that it looks more like the shape of a car chassis.
-We can do this using the Scale tool located on the top Toolbar.
+We can do this by selecting the Scale tool located on the top Toolbar.
    Select the box in the Scene, and a RGB-colored marker should appear over the box.
 The red marker represents the X axis, green is Y, and blue is Z. Move the mouse over the red marker to highlight it, then click and drag to make the chassis longer along the X axis.
 Scale the chassis so it is roughly 2 meters long.
 You can estimate this by looking at the 1x1 meter grids on the ground.